robin-qu/Movie-Recommender/README.md

 ================================================

-This project performed collaborative filtering in user-item approach, item-item approach, knn, and unsupervised knn on MovieLen database to recommend movies for users based on ratings.
+This project implements collaborative filtering in user-item approach, item-item approach, knn, on MovieLen database to recommend movies for users based on ratings.
 The original database is large, for convenience, a small version of the dataset was used in this project.

 Database website: https://grouplens.org/datasets/movielens/